Fiction Character Profile Builder (Free Tool + PDF Template)

 You might not use all of the information in your story.
 Simple things like knowing a birthday and astrological signs might not seem necessary.

 But as your story develops, character development questions and small details like this can sometimes crop up.
-If you are well prepared, you will not confuse a reader by using two dates in your story.
+When you’re well prepared, you won’t confuse a reader by using two dates in your story.

 If you write historical fiction, dates are a big issue, and it is so easy to get things wrong or out of order.